chtzvt/new-age-bs-bot/README.md

 # New Age BS Bot

---

-Welcome to the New Age BS bot!
+Welcome to the New Age Bullshit bot!

-This is a quick project built upon Seb Pearce's excellent [New Age Bullshit Generator]() that takes the incredibly humorous output of the NABG and presents it to the internet in tweet form.
+This is a quick project built upon Seb Pearce's excellent [New Age Bullshit Generator](http://sebpearce.com/bullshit/) that takes the incredibly humorous output of the NABG and presents it to the internet in tweet form.

-Before using this, you'll want to `npm install twitter` and grab application keys for your bot from [the dashboard](https://apps.twitter.com/).

-After that, you'll want to host the bot somehow.
-I had a cron job that ran main.js every so often (which I've included in this repo), but you could also wrap the call to sendPost in a setTimeout and host your application on one of the many free services available (Openshift, Heroku, etc).
+This is the Openshift-ready branch that I use in production to host [@nabgbot](https://www.twitter.com/nabgbot/).
+Necessary changes have been made to accommodate for Openshift's various requirements, and the bot posts at a 15 minute interval.
+The code has also been configured to redirect to the bot's twitter profile should a user make an HTTP request to the application (e.g at [nabgbot-ctis.rhcloud.com](http://nabgbot-ctis.rhcloud.com)).

+After configuration, you should be able to simply import the repo into an Openshift gear and be ready to go.
+You will need to fill out the Twitter API config before doing so, however.
+You may also wish to adjust the interval at which tweets are posted (the default is 15 minutes).

 Enjoy!